 - Preheat oven to 350 degrees and grease a 13×9 casserole dish

-- Heat Olive Oil over medium in a large skillet
+- Heat Olive Oil over medium in a large skillet.
+You can also use beef tallow for more flavor and if you want a healthier option.

 - Saute diced onion until translucent, about 5-7 minutes